galaxyproject/galaxy-hub/content/events/gcc2022/index.md

     <img src="/images/events/gcc2022/travel/transit.png" class="card-img-top" alt="Public transit" />
     <div class="card-header">Getting Here and Around</div>

 **Getting here is easy.**  The Twin Cities are served by the Minneapolis St Paul Airport (MSP), with direct flights from 44 states, Canada, Europe, and Mexico.
 It is also **a short flight (or a scenic drive) from Madison, Wisconsin, the site of ISMB and BOSC 2022** (which is just before GCC).
 The conference meeting area is served by rapid public transit.
-Lodging will be available in on-campus dorms, the conference hotel, and there are also many nearby hotels.  **See the [Travel page](/events/gcc2022/travel/) for details.**
+Lodging will be available in on the conference hotel, and there are also many nearby hotels.  **See the [Travel page](/events/gcc2022/travel/) for details.**

   </div>